 5. Bonus – clean toothpick check

-Most people reserve the “toothpick check” for when they’re baking cakes or cupcakes, but it can also be used for baking bread.
+Most people reserve the “toothpick check” for when they’re baking cakes or cupcakes, you can also check if bread is done with a toothpick.

 The toothpick check is the same whether you’re baking cakes, cupcakes, or loaves of bread.
 Simply push the toothpick into the middle of the bread.
 If the toothpick comes out clean – or with just a few moist crumbs – it’s good to go!